r-andrew-dev/smashing-magazine-scraper/README.md

 # mongo-scrape
 Scraping project for UofW Bootcamp

-This project scrapes Smashing Magazine using cheeio.
+This project scrapes Smashing Magazine using cheeeio.
-Desgined using Bootstap. https://getbootstrap.com/
+Desgined using Bootstap. https://getbootstrap.com/ Database mongoDB

 Allows users to save and comment on articles.